Board of Directors

 More than anything, Chantelle is passionate about reading, teaching and sharing the Word of God with others.
 At her church, Rocky Mountain Calvary Chapel, she serves in the young adults ministry and is also actively engaged in small group and one-on-one discipleship ministries.

-Deborah Shadd serves in the role of Translation Training and Scholarship Associate at the Nida Institute for Biblical Scholarship, working closely with the United Bible Societies’ Global Bible Translation team to provide support and training to translators around the globe.
+Deborah Shadd serves in the role of Senior Manager of Capacity Building and Innovation at the Nida Institute for Biblical Scholarship, working closely with the United Bible Societies’ Global Bible Translation team to provide training and support to translators and translation consultants around the globe.

 Field Member Advisers